 Date and target risk funds are much better options for boosting long-term savings

 Winnipeg, February 28, 2018 . . .
-While a majority of Canadian plan sponsors (8 in 10) intend to maintain status quo on their group retirement and savings plans throughout the year, the 2017 Capital Accumulation Plan (CAP) Benchmark Report Opens in a new window suggests there are simple adjustments they can make to help enhance employee participation, boost contributions, minimize withdrawals and ease their transition into retirement.
+While a majority of Canadian plan sponsors (8 in 10) intend to maintain status quo on their group retirement and savings plans throughout the year, the 2017 Capital Accumulation Plan (CAP) Benchmark Report Opens a new website in a new window suggests there are simple adjustments they can make to help enhance employee participation, boost contributions, minimize withdrawals and ease their transition into retirement.

 “Sometimes people just need a bit of a nudge,” says Brad Fedorchuk, Senior Vice-President of Group Customer Experience and Marketing for Great-West Life.
 “For example, today’s post-secondary graduates typically delay long-term savings goals for up to a decade in order to repay an average of nearly $27,000 in student loan debt.
 Great-West Life is piloting a student loan retirement and savings plan that will allow participating plan sponsors to use their existing group retirement and savings plans as a vehicle to ‘nudge’ eligible employees into saving earlier.
 Essentially, when the eligible employee makes a government student loan repayment, the employer makes a corresponding contribution to the employee’s retirement account.”

-While this approach may not suit every employer’s needs, the CAP Benchmark Report Opens in a new window offers insights into best practices for group retirement and savings plans, as well as simple and affordable steps employers can take to help encourage their employees save for their future selves.
+While this approach may not suit every employer’s needs, the CAP Benchmark Report Opens a new website in a new window offers insights into best practices for group retirement and savings plans, as well as simple and affordable steps employers can take to help encourage their employees save for their future selves.

 Here are 3 simple nudges to consider: